tigerfarm/tigclient/README.md

 Deploy a Twilio Client application, to make and receive voice calls from your browser.

+Requirements:

+- For non-developers and developer: you will need a Twilio account.
+A free Trial account will work.
+- For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
+- Only for developers: NodeJS installed to run the Client locally on your computer.
+Or a website that runs PHP programs such as Heroku.
+PHP is very common with service providers.

 Note, no development required to try this application.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/OwlClient)